timscodebase/3d-spring/PLANNING.md

 # PLANNING.md

 ## Goal
-Build a 3D, physics-based emulator of a flexible doorstop spring.
-The simulation should capture the characteristic "boing" motion and flexibility of the spring when interacted with (flicked, pulled).
+Expand the 3D Spring Emulator to support a variety of flexible objects (Spring, Rope, Chain) with distinct physics behaviors.

 ## Proposed Architecture